ReactiveCocoa/ReactiveCocoa/Documentation/DocumentingCode.md

 /// fringilla turpis in bibendum volutpat.
 ```

-- Always use `parameters` instead of `parameter` even if function has one parameter:
+- Always use the `parameters` delimiter instead of the `parameter` delimiter even if a function has only one parameter:

 ```
 /// DO: